The Great American Play Series

 Stephan Morrow is an actor and director who has been laboring in the trenches of non-commercial theater in New York and Los Angeles for over twenty five years.
 A staunch proponent of the Off Off Bway arena, it is in that cauldron of creativity that he finds the work to be most compelling and interesting.
 He came to this calling after surviving a two year global pilgrimage that took him overland from Istanbul to India and then on through Asia.

 The first production he directed was the critically acclaimed revival of Sam Shepard’s play ‘Back Bog Beast Bait’ with Paul Austin in the lead.
 The Soho Weekly News was exhuberant in its praise.
-In a peculiar twist, in a recent conversation with Sam Shepard, Shepard jokingly referred to it as one from his 'alliterative period' while Mr. Morrow countered with a passionate defense of the power of the darkly, apocalyptic play and how remarkably well the production had turned out.
+In a peculiar twist, in a recent conversation with Sam Shepard at The Bowery Poetry Club, Shepard jokingly rerred to it as one from his 'alliterative period' while Mr. Morrow countered with a passionate defense of the poetic, if eccentric power of the darkly apocalyptic play and how remarkably well the production had turned out.

 Next, Showbusiness Magazine awarded his production of Joseph Maher’s play ‘Dance for Me Simeon’ at The American Theater of Actors “Outstanding Production of the Year” and Walter Kerr of the N.Y.
 Times claimed “ …it was a gem passing in the night - literally…”.
 Also at The American Theater of Actors, he directed Gene Ruffini’s play ‘The Choice’, a disturbing play about a Nazi war criminal.